redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

 **BYOC only**: To create a BYOC cluster, [install or update `rpk`](https://docs.redpanda.com/redpanda-cloud/manage/rpk/rpk-install).

-## Create a new cluster

-> **Warning:** API requests from this page are executed against your actual environment and data, not a sandbox.

 ### Authenticate to the API from API Explorer

 To make API requests in your browser, you must obtain an access token.
-You can do so by clicking **Get token** on the first API request you intend to make.
-Before you can create a new cluster, your first step is to create a new resource group, and then create a network, if you don't already have a resource group or network you want to use.
+You can do so by clicking **Get token** on the API endpoint you want to call.

 If you successfully retrieve an access token, it is valid for one hour.
 You can use the same token in requests to both Control Plane and Data Plane API endpoints, for as long as the token is valid.

+## Create a new cluster

+> **Warning:** API requests from the API Explorer are executed against your actual environment and data, not a sandbox.

 ### BYOC or Dedicated